philippkraft/cmf/documentation/tutorial/Cmflumped.md

 have to change "mc" to "lhs". '''Tobi fragen ob er noch schlaue Sachen hier hinschreiben kann'''.

-And now we can calibrate our model\!
-If you have done everything right the model should be complete now and you can simply start calibrating by running your code.
+And now we can calibrate our model If you have done everything right the model should be complete now and you can simply start calibrating by running your code.
 If you didn't change the amount of runs, it should run the model ten times and then tell you what the best run was (this